 Also, don’t forget to inspect your circuit breaker panel.
 Outdated labels, corrosion, or signs of wear might suggest that your home’s electrical system isn’t up to modern standards and could pose a risk.

-If anything about your inspection raises concerns, or if you’re simply unsure about what you’re seeing, it’s wise to bring in a licensed electrician.
+If anything about your inspection raises concerns, or if you’re simply unsure about what you’re seeing, it’s wise to bring in a professional electrician.

 These professionals can conduct a thorough assessment, checking areas you might not have access to or might not know how to evaluate properly.
 They can ensure that your system is fully compliant with the latest safety codes, giving you peace of mind.